-As of March 31, 2024, the Company had approximately \$ 613.2 million in cash, cash equivalents, and short-term investments.
+As of September 30, 2024, the Company had approximately \$ 753.2 million in cash, cash equivalents, and short-term investments.
+In addition, the Company also has access to additional undrawn funds under the Hercules Loan and Security Agreement Amended Term Loan, as further described in Note 5.
+Debt.
 As of the issuance date of these condensed consolidated financial statements, the Company expects that its current resources will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next twelve months from the issuance date of these financial statements.

-The Company will continue to require additional capital in order to continue to finance its operations.
-The amount and timing of future funding requirements will depend on many factors, including the pace and results of the Company's clinical development efforts, equity financings, entering into license and collaboration agreements, and issuing debt or other financing vehicles.
+The Company will require additional capital in order to continue to finance its operations.
+The amount and timing of future funding requirements will depend on many factors, including the pace and results of the Company's clinical development efforts, timing of market research and other professional and consulting activities to prepare for commercial activities, equity financings, entering into license and collaboration agreements, and issuing debt or other financing vehicles.
 The Company's ability to secure additional capital is dependent upon a number of factors, some of which are outside of the Company's control, including success in developing its product candidates, operational performance, and market conditions, including those resulting from the current inflationary and broader macroeconomic environment.